 Driving Me Insane

 Good morning, y’all.
 Another gorgeous day here in the mountains.
 It would be hard to ask for nicer days.
-It is starting to warm up a bit, but it hasn’t reached my 85 degree cutoff yet.
-It is my general practice to not work outside after the temperatures reach the mid-eighties.
-I don’t look good in a hospital gown, and that would only be if the heat stroke didn’t kill me outright.
+It is starting to cool down up a bit, but it hasn’t reached my 45 degree cutoff yet.
+It is my general practice to not work outside after the temperatures reach the mid-forties.
+I don’t look good in a hospital gown, and if stroking out shoveling snow didn’t kill me outright, I’d surely give everyone a scare.
 Know your limits, I always say.

-There is stuff to do once the heat gets out of my comfort zone.
+There is stuff to do once the weather changes.
 Today I went into town to the Home Depot and went shopping for some necessaries.
 I loaded up on weed and feed and cypress mulch.
 The mulch was on sale and the weed and feed was overpriced, so I guess we struck a balance by the time it was all over.